hollaa/Csharp-dev/readme.md

 The usage of this code is to sort a list of numbers with the chosen algorithm - either bubble sort or merge sort.
 The user can input any list of integers and they will be sorted.
 To have a correct output (sorted integers), please input the numbers only as the following example:

-The program handle misuage by providing the correct formating for the input. dotnet run sort -Bubble "3, 12, 48, 22, 33, 1254"  if you want to use the Bubble sort algorithm or dotnet run sort -Merge "2, 34, 5, 12, 33, 40" if you want to use the Merge sort algorithm
+The program handles misuage by providing the correct formating for the input. dotnet run sort -Bubble "3, 12, 48, 22, 33, 1254"  if you want to use the Bubble sort algorithm or dotnet run sort -Merge "2, 34, 5, 12, 33, 40" if you want to use the Merge sort algorithm